-The Honorable Thomas V. Mike Miller, Jr. The Honorable Michael E. Busch Members of the General Assembly
+The Honorable Thomas V. Mike Miller, Jr., President of the Senate The Honorable Adrienne A. Jones, Speaker of the House of Delegates Members of the General Assembly

 Ladies and Gentlemen:

 As you know, the Tax Credit Evaluation Act of 2012 (Chapters 568 and 569) establishes a legislative process for evaluating certain tax credits.
 The legislative evaluation committee created by the Act is required to evaluate the Regional Institution Strategic Enterprise (RISE) Zone tax credit by July 1, 2019.